NCAR/python-tutorial/_sources/tutorials/yourfirst.rst.txt

 Python, you already have access to these packages.
 For this tutorial, we are going to cover just a little bit of the built-in :code:`math` package, which extends the computational capabilities beyond the basic math operators we've already covered.

-Here is a video recording of from the live tutorial covering "Using a Built-In Package and Publishing Your Package":
+Here is a video recording of the live tutorial covering "Using a Built-In Package and Publishing Your Package":

 .. youtube:: 44QUMCh2ZHU
    :height: 315